Yale-BIM/f21-assignments/assignment-3/README.md

 ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D%20&plus;%20rotate%28%5Cbold%7Bq%27%7D%2C%20%5Calpha%29), <!--$`\bold{t} + rotate(\bold{q'}, \alpha)`$-->
 where `rotate()` is a function that implements IV-3.
 Modify the `draw_image()` function in your new `fancy_virtual_camera.py` script to compute 20 3D points equally distributed along the edge of the sphere that is seen by the camera.
-The code that computes these points should replace the prior computation for the red circle from Part III.
+The code that computes these points should replace the prior computation for the red circle from Part III in your new `fancy_virtual_camera.py` script.

     Note that the radius of the sphere in the world is provided through the /target message (see the `radius` field).
 You should pass this value from the target callback to the `draw_image()` function using the optional keyworded arguments `kwargs`.